← Blog/Phobias

 Further recovery resources

-If this article has been useful, you may also want to look at the full Linden Method online recovery programme or the independent Linden Method reviews archive.
-Both sit inside the same Linden Group of evidence-based anxiety recovery brands and draw on 30 years of clinical and coaching experience.
+If this article has been useful, you may also want to look at the full Linden Method online recovery program or the independent Linden Method reviews archive.
+Both sit inside the same Linden Group of evidence-based anxiety disorder recovery brands and draw on 30 years of clinical and coaching experience.

 See the full network of recovery brands at The Linden Group.